ignoxx/yt-live-sub-counter/README.md

 # YouTube real-time subcounter
-Compare the subscriber number of two channels in real-time and see how many subscribers they are apart!
+Compare the subscriber count of two channels in real-time and see how many subscribers they are apart!

 # Requirments
 -  [Google API Key for YouTube Data v3](https://console.cloud.google.com/)